 Ph.D.
-Admission Process
+Admissions Process

 The four-step application process is designed to determine if applicants have the skills and interests necessary to succeed in the program.
-Admission decisions for each step are made only after receipt of the required documents for that step.
+Admissions decisions for each step are made only after receipt of the required documents for that step.
 The program receives an extensive number of applications annually for each concentration.
 Depending on the number of students enrolled in each concentration and discipline courses offered, certain concentrations will either admit students every year or every other year.
 Please see below for specific information pertaining to the concentrations before applying to this graduate business administration program.

 Experience the Ph.D.
 Program Before Committing

 Students can attend workshops, in-person information sessions, interviews and more where they can meet and interact with currently enrolled students.
 This 6-month process allows students the flexibility to see if they would be a good fit for the program before fully committing.